seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Share wholly, Audley, to thyself, and live.

 **AUDLEY**
-Victorious Prince — that thou art so, behold
+Victorious Prince--that thou art so, behold
-A Caesar's fame in King's captivity—
+A Caesar's fame in King's captivity--
 If I could hold him death but at a bay,
 Till I did see my liege thy royal father,
 My soul should yield this castle of my flesh,